walmartlabs/linearroad/GENERATEDATA.md

 2016-03-07: Initially a few cleansing and combination scripts were rewritten in C which yielded tremendous speed benefits.
 Run-time for most required steps were halved or reduced to a third of the original time.
 Then, the scripts were rewritten in Java (8u73) and surprisingly the performance was even faster.
 All the scripts were rewritten in Java.
 Now a 250 expressway data set can be combined, modified, and completely prepped in less than 24 hours, potentially 12 hours.
 A database is no longer necessary.
 Generation of raw data files also no longer requires a database.
 Details, scripts, and usage follow below.

-For the creation of re-entrant cars, using the previous 0.1 version of our scripts, which was still faster than going to a database, took ~30+ hours to create ~200K replacements from a set of ~780K "carsandtimes" for a 50 expressway dataset.
+For the creation of re-entrant cars, using the previous 0.1 version of the scripts, which was still faster than going to a database, took ~30+ hours to create ~200K replacements from a set of ~780K "carsandtimes" for a 50 expressway dataset.
 The newest method will produce the same number of replacements from the same ~780K cars in seconds.

 Making the same logic changes to the original Python code would have yielded orders of magnitude benefits in run-times as well.
-The Java version will likely still be a constant factor faster, ~2 to 3, than the Python version.
+The Java version will likely still be a constant factor faster, by ~2 to 3x, than the Python version.

-Java src can be found in the Java directory.
-The Java code was written using IntelliJ 15, Community Edition.
-The original Python src was written in VI.
+The Java code can be found in the Java directory.

 To create the datafiles first download the data generator from http://www.cs.brandeis.edu/~linearroad/tools.html and follow the instructions below.